tylerlong/glip-plus-dist/README.md

 <kbd>Ctrl</kbd> + <kbd>Command</kbd> + <kbd>Alt</kbd> + <kbd>G</kbd>

-This hotkey can bring the app to the front of all other apps and position it to the central of your screen, even if the app is miniaturized.
+This hotkey brings the app to the front of all other apps and position it to the central of your screen, even if the app is miniaturized.